How Jumbo Loans Can Help You Buy High-Priced Homes

 Jumbo Lenders Have Individual Goals

 Banks and other private investors issue jumbo loans.
-Those lenders have no intention of selling the loans to GSEs, so lenders can design their own approval criteria.
+Those lenders typically do not sell jumbo loans to GSEs, so lenders can design their own approval criteria.
 Every lender has unique goals and concerns, so every jumbo loan program is different.
-That means that it’s essential to shop among various lenders, as pricing and approval criteria can vary widely.
+Because of that, it’s smart to shop among various lenders, as you may find different pricing and approval criteria.

 Find a lender that fits your financial situation and the property you’re buying.
 For example, some lenders make it easier or harder to get loans for second homes, and different lenders have different down payment requirements.